michsiec/covid19-predictive-analysis/README.md

 It has been also spotted that `new.d`, `new.c` and `new.r` were grouped into one cluster, and parameters’ rates (`death_rate`, `infection_rate`, `recovery_rate`) were clustered together.

 ### Predictions using Machine Learning and Deep Learning
-The whole process of predictive data analysis have been described in *PredictiveDataAnalysis.ipynb* notebook file.
+The whole process of predictive data analysis have been described in *predictive_data_analysis.ipynb* notebook file.
 For proper performance evaluation of the models, three main metrics have been used: Root Mean Squared Error (RMSE), Mean Absolute Error (MAE), and R-squared.

 ![image](https://user-images.githubusercontent.com/96207926/194923524-8952cf4c-d081-4cf1-ac85-560b1ded28a7.png)